hugh2024/powershell-tools/README.md

 **Version:** v5.0 &nbsp;|&nbsp; **Requires:** PowerShell 5.1+, WinRM (remote queries), RSAT AD module (domain/OU/group scope)

-A dark-themed enterprise GUI tool for discovering, auditing, and managing installed software, Windows services, running processes, and scheduled tasks — across your local machine, a single remote host, or your entire Active Directory domain simultaneously.
+A dark-themed PowerShell GUI tool for discovering, auditing, and managing installed software, Windows services, running processes, and scheduled tasks — across your local machine, a single remote host, or your entire Active Directory domain simultaneously.

-Built as a faster alternative to creating queries in PDQ Inventory or Cortex XDR when you just need to know: *is this app installed, on which machines, and what version?*
+Useful when you need to quickly find what is installed across your environment, check service states, or take action on multiple machines without scripting.

 ### What it does